akhare13/EDA-Cleaning-and-Rainfall-Predictions-on-Australia-Rainfall-Dataset-with-Different-ML-Algorithms/README.md

 Supervised learning is a process of providing input data as well as correct output data to the machine learning model.
 The aim of a supervised learning algorithm is to find a mapping function to map the input variable(x) with the output variable(y).

-Algorithms I have used are: Decision Tree, Random Forest and K-Nearest-Neighbours Classification Algorithm, The information regarding these algorithms is present in code file.
+Algorithms I have used are: Decision Tree, Random Forest and K-Nearest-Neighbours Classification Algorithm.
+The information regarding these algorithms is present in code file.